drush-ops/drush/commands/make/README.txt

 projects[views] = 2.7
 ====

+NOTE: The first and second form of specifying projects are mutually exclusive.
+If you use the second (including the variations described below) form with the project name in []'s, DO NOT specify the same project as projects[] = <project>

 You can also specify more instructions about what to do with the module.
 For example, use the following syntax to apply a patch to a module:
 ====